 Instant Pot French Dip Sandwiches are one of those meals that seems difficult to make, but they really aren’t.
 Cooking a beef roast in the pressure cooker takes about half the time as braising in a dutch oven.
-Tender slices of beef on a hoagie roll, topped with gooey provolone cheese.
+Tender slices of beef on a hoagie roll, topped with gooey melted provolone cheese.
 Then dunked into a flavorful au jus, which is made at the same time as the roast.
-Pressure cooker French Dip sandwiches are a family friendly meal!
+My Pressure cooker French Dip sandwiches recipe is a family friendly meal!

 Instant Pot French Dip Sandwiches

-I had to come up with my own version of the French Dip Sandwich, because even though Frosty’s was no more, I had to have one once in a while.
+I had to come up with my own version of the French Dip Sandwich, because even though Frosty’s was no more, I have to have one once in a while.
 So I have adapted my recipe to make in the Instant Pot.
-Here are the steps:

 Broiling the sandwich once you get the cheese on it is optional.
 If you keep the meat covered and warm, it may melt the cheese just fine.